-4.2.1 Distance from Home to Off-farm Type
+4.2.1 Distance of Home and The Farm Location

-Table 3 and Figure 2 below show the respondents' distance of home and the type of off-farm activity they engaged in.
-In Layang-layang, it can be seen that 47.7% of off-farm activities participants involved in agriculture, and 31.6% involved in non-agriculture with less than 10 kilometres distance away from their home.
-It can be observed from this study that, most respondents tend to do fisheries and agriculture job compared to non-agricultural job.
-Thus, location has a positive effect to the participation in off-farm employment, especially in agriculture activities; farmers who live near the off-farm location were seen involved in off-farm employment, because the farmer has more time to diversifying his source of income through agriculture activities.
+Table 3 and Figure 2 below show the respondents' distance of home and their farm.
+In Layang-Layang, Kluang, it can be seen that 52.6% of the ornamental fish farmers live about less than 10 kilometres away from their home.
+It can be observed from this study that most respondents tend to do agricultural job near to where they live.
+Thus, location has a positive effect to the participation in farm employment farmers who live near the farm location were seen involved in farm employment, because the farmer has more time to diversifying his source of income through agriculture activities.